-MOST MEMORABLE HOLE: The 18th provides a fitting finale to a round at Les Pins.
+Pick of the holes: The 18th provides a fitting finale to a round at Les Pins.
 This long straightaway par-4 is played from a splendidly elevated tee, and takes you in a straight line to a large green that sits directly in front of the two-storey clubhouse.

 Visitors welcome on weekdays and weekends.